landsh-de/mkcert/README.md

 In order to comply with the technical requirements of the <a href="https://www.bsi.bund.de/DE/Themen/Oeffentliche-Verwaltung/Zulassung/Liste-zugelassener-Produkte/liste-zugelassener-produkte_node.html" rel="nofollow">BSI (Federal Office for Information Security)</a> for X.509-certificates; i added some hardenings here.
 I also added "ed25519" for testing.<br>

-### Some informations to the Brainpool-Curves (designed and authorized by the BSI) and that are still conformant to the VS-NfD (de-vs) Mode.
+### Some informations to the Brainpool-Curves (designed and authorized by the BSI) and that are still conformant to the VS-NfD (de-vs) mode.

 ### I did not implement the creation of Brainpool-Curves in "mkcert", because of security considerations ...

 * The implementation is potentially insecure.
-See Informations by the <a href="https://bada55.cr.yp.to/brainpool.html" rel="nofollow">BADA55 Research Team</a>.
+See informations by the <a href="https://bada55.cr.yp.to/brainpool.html" rel="nofollow">BADA55 Research Team</a>.
 * See additional security considerations to the group of Brainpool Curves represented by <a href="http://safecurves.cr.yp.to/rigid.html" rel="nofollow">"brainpoolP256t1"</a> at "SafeCurves Rigidity" by "Daniel J. Bernstein" and "Tanja Lange".
-* <a href="https://nvd.nist.gov/vuln/detail/CVE-2019-13377#vulnCurrentDescriptionTitle" rel="nofollow">DragonBlood Vulnerabilities</a> in a context of Brainpool-Curves.
+* <a href="https://nvd.nist.gov/vuln/detail/CVE-2019-13377#vulnCurrentDescriptionTitle" rel="nofollow">DragonBlood Vulnerabilities</a> of the WPA3 Wi-Fi standard in a context of Brainpool-Curves.
 * <a href="https://wpa3.mathyvanhoef.com" rel="nofollow">Details</a> to parts of DragonBlood Vulnerabilities in WPA3, caused by Bainpool-usage also at the <a href="https://www.heise.de/security/meldung/Dragonblood-Neue-Luecken-in-WLAN-Verschluesselung-WPA3-koennten-WPA3-1-noetig-machen-4489397.html#nav_brainpool_kurven__1" rel="nofollow">Heise Security Forum</a>.
-* In the latest <a href="https://www.wi-fi.org/file/wi-fi-protected-access-security-considerations" rel="nofollow">"Security Considerations"</a> of the Wi-Fi Alliance, you <b>WILL NOT FIND</b> Diffie-Hellman Groups of 27-30 (<b>Brainpool groups</b>).
+* In the latest <a href="https://www.wi-fi.org/file/wi-fi-protected-access-security-considerations" rel="nofollow">"Security Considerations"</a> of the Wi-Fi Alliance, you <b>WILL NOT FIND</b> Diffie-Hellman Groups of 27-30 (<b>Brainpool groups</b>) anymore.

 <br>